Abhay-Nair/Memories2/README.md

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For questions or feedback, contact [abhayflame](https://github.com/abhayflame).
+For questions or feedback, contact [Abhay-Nair](https://github.com/Abhay-Nair).